MouseLightPipeline/deploy-services/README.md

+**NOTE**

+*Documentation is being transitioned to and enhanced at https://mouselightpipeline.github.io.
+Please use the information there in conjuction with this repository in the interim.*

-*Please note that this the top-level repository for deployment of the pipeline services in a self-contained system.
+*This the just top-level repository for deployment of the pipeline services in a self-contained system.
 There are a number of associated repositories for the individual service code.*

 # MouseLight Acquisition Pipeline